25 DIY Box Turtle Habitat Ideas & Inspirations For Beginners

 4. Backyard Box Turtle Habitat

-With a wooden fence surrounding a sizable 10×10 square foot space, you can create an eye-catching outdoor backyard box turtle habitat.
-Place a water bottle in the middle and dig a hole into the earth to make an underground shelter.
+With a wooden fence surrounding a sizable 10×10 square foot space, you can build a spacious outdoor backyard box turtle habitat (my pick: Aivituvin Wooden Box Turtle Habitat).
+Place a shallow water dish in the middle and dig a partial trench into the earth to create an underground shelter.
 Create a resting dock, strawberry and alfalfa plants, decorative pebbles around the fence and other habitat-enhancing features.

-Create a welcoming box turtle habitat with organic soil as the substrate and square bricks as the barrier.
+Build a box turtle habitat with organic soil as the substrate and square bricks stacked as the perimeter wall.

 Plant stunning flowers like plantain lilies to spruce up the area, and cover the screen with a net to provide protection at night.
 For easy hydration, put a water container in one of the corners.

-With a substrate made of coconut chips, you may create a comfortable environment for box turtles that looks natural.
+With a substrate made of coconut chips, you can build a natural-looking environment for box turtles.
 As hiding places, including a hollow log and an empty pot.

 For a refreshing touch, create a tiny pond out of a plastic container and smooth stones.
 Adding ferns, common ivy, a flat stone for resting, and a lamp placed overhead for warmth can improve the environment even more.